lydell/frappe/readme.md

 - From the beginning, `|>` or `|a, b>` was considered.
 However, this makes parsing more difficult when it comes to distinguishing it from the binary operator `|`, something I’d like to avoid.
+- Finally, some languages use `|>` as a pipe operator, which might be confusing.

 Sane member access on number literals
 -------------------------------------